 The field description of harq-FeedbackEnablerMulticast when the IE is absent is misaligned with TS 38.213, according to the RAN1's CR of R1-2212972:

-When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI , the UE does not provide HARQ-ACK information for respective PDSCH receptions.
+When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI and pdsch-HARQ-ACK-Codebook = dynamic for multicast HARQ-ACK information, the UE does not provide HARQ-ACK information for respective PDSCH receptions.

 That means, if HARQ is disabled for some G-RNTIs or G-CS-RNTIs (by not configuring harq-FeedbackEnablerMulticast) and enabled for other G-RNTIs or G-CS-RNTIs and semi-static HARQ ACK codebook is used (configured per cell group), the UE should still report HARQ feedback for all G-RNTIs or G-CS-RNTIs to make sure the HARQ codebook size is aligned between UE and gNB.